-We have the expertise and technical know-how to select, drill, design and construct prolific and sustainable water well sites in igneous, sedimentary and metamorphic terrains.
-We have used different tools in well site selection and we are guided by our understanding of the hydrogeology that is derived from our terrain assessment studies.
-In very difficult hydrogeological terrains we derived information from satellite imageries to help home in on areas with high potential for groundwater.
+We have the expertise and technical know-how to select, drill, design, and construct prolific and sustainable water well sites in igneous, sedimentary, and metamorphic terrains.
+We have used different tools in well site selection, and we are guided by our understanding of hydrogeology, which is derived from our terrain assessment studies.
+In very difficult hydrogeological terrains, we collect information from satellite images to help define or demarcate areas with high potential for groundwater resource development.
 Once these areas are located on the ground, we refine the likely locations of aquifers using our structural geological knowledge of the area together with geophysical techniques to select prospective well sites.
-Using this methodology, our team has consistently realized increments of between 20 to 85 percent in well drilling success rate when our drilling results are compared to other drilling campaign results in the same or similar difficult hydrogeological terrains.
+Using this methodology, our team has consistently realized improvements of between 20 to 85 percent in well drilling success rates compared to other drilling campaigns in the same or similarly difficult hydrogeological terrains.
 Additionally, our approach has resulted in much higher water well yields.
-We have been involved in the completion of well over 1,000 water wells in different parts of the world, ranging from shallow hand-dug domestic and community water wells to high yielding municipal and industrial water wells.
+We have been involved in the completion of more than 1000 water wells in different parts of the world, ranging from shallow hand-dug domestic and community water wells to high-yielding municipal and industrial water wells.

-Our water wells are designed based on information derived from well logs, sieve analysis results, pumping and aquifer test data, water chemistry and the anticipated water demand.
-Additionally, factors that will enhance well efficiency, reduced operational cost and ensure the long-term sustainability of the wells are taken into consideration in the well design and construction.
+Our water wells are designed based on information derived from well logs, sieve analysis results, pumping and aquifer test data, water chemistry, and the anticipated water demand.
+Additionally, factors that will enhance well efficiency, reduce operational cost, and ensure the long-term sustainability of the wells are taken into consideration in the well design and construction.

 The company has the expertise and the state-of-the-art facilities to embark on full-scale groundwater exploration and development activities for individual homes (domestic), rural water supply programs (districts/county), and for commercial and industrial purposes for our clients.

-Our water well drilling campaign is carried out in the following chronological order:
+Our water well drilling campaigns are carried out in the following chronological order:

 - Analysis and interpretation of remotely sensed data (processed satellite imagery) and stereo aerial photographs;